kriss2012/sao-attendance-tracker/attendance-tracker/README.md

 Then open **http://localhost:8080** — you'll land on the "Link Start" splash page.
-Click through to the dashboard; it's pre-populated with demo students and attendance so you can see everything working immediately, with no external services required.
+Click through to the dashboard; it's pre-populated with demo students and attendance so you can see everything working immediately.

-The H2 console is available at `/h2-console` (JDBC URL:
-`jdbc:h2:mem:attendancedb`, user `sa`, empty password) if you want to inspect the data directly.
+By default the app now connects to MySQL using the `Kirito` database.
+If you prefer a zero-setup in-memory database instead, comment the MySQL block in `src/main/resources/application.properties` and uncomment the H2 block.

-## Switching to MySQL
+## Switching databases

-The project matches the datasource shape from a typical MySQL + JPA setup.
-To use MySQL instead of the built-in H2 database, open `src/main/resources/application.properties` and follow the commented block: comment out the H2 lines, uncomment the MySQL lines, and fill in your own URL/username/password.
+The project is configured to use MySQL by default with the `Kirito` database.
+If you'd rather run with H2 for local testing, open `src/main/resources/application.properties`, comment the MySQL block, and uncomment the H2 block.

 ## Direct CRUD usage